33rd Cyberspace Operations Squadron: Mission

-The 33rd's mission, as the USAF’s lone network warfare squadron dedicated to Air Force network defense, is to execute all aspects of AF network defense as an element of the distributed AF Network Operations Center.
+The 33rd's mission, as the USAF's lone network warfare squadron dedicated to Air Force network defense, is to execute all aspects of AF network defense as an element of the distributed AF Network Operations Center.
 The squadron monitors, secures, and protects Air Force and Central Command global networks, ensures network integrity, reliability, availability, and confidentiality and responds to hostile network threats and attacks.

 History

 World War II

 The squadron was established in mid-1943 as the 70th Reconnaissance Squadron, a tactical reconnaissance squadron.
-Shortly afterwards the squadron converted to a photographic reconnaissance unit and was redesignated the 31st Photographic Reconnaissance Squadron.
-It trained in the southeast United States as an element of Third Air Force.
+Shortly afterwards, the squadron converted to a photographic reconnaissance unit and was redesignated the 31st Photographic Reconnaissance Squadron.
+It trained in the southeast United States as an element of the Third Air Force.

 The squadron deployed to the European Theater of Operations in the spring of 1944.
 It was initially engaged in aerial photography of the French English Channel coastline and Low Countries.
 The squadron flew Lockheed F-4 and F-5 Lightnings, and North American F-6 Mustang reconnaissance aircraft supporting Allied buildup for the Normandy Invasion.
 It furnished vitally important photographs of the beaches and defenses on the Continent for briefing and training of assault troops.
 The unit's low-level missions under difficult weather and combat conditions led to the awarding of the Distinguished Unit Citation for the period of 6 through 20 May 1944.
 After D-Day, the squadron moved to France and performed battlefield tactical reconnaissance primarily for the Third Army, but also for First and Ninth Armies during the Northern France Campaign in 1944.
 The squadron moved into Germany in the spring of 1945 continuing to supply battlefield reconnaissance for Army ground forces.

 After the German surrender the 31st remained as part of the United States Air Forces in Europe occupation forces, gradually drawing down during the fall of 1945 until inactivated.